MelonCave/original/_posts/2025-02-23-Knowledge-Health-Discipleship.md

 # So That We May BETTER Train Ourselves

+This is about ***caving in the melon*** of those demon that wants us to to quit.
+The solution is going to be about whatever is stopping us from taking greater responsibility for developing better open source ways *to program ourselves ... so that we may BETTER train ourselves.*

-[Philippians 4:8-9](https://www.gotquestions.org/think-about-these-things.html) admonishes us to THINK diligently about “whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable, . . . excellent, or praiseworthy.”
-We are to CONTROL our thoughts and our thoughtlife by removing any kind of mindless, out of control, hate-filled programming and instead to focus on teaching ourselves to be more curious and engaged with others in what is good and uplifting.
+[Philippians 4:8-9](https://www.gotquestions.org/think-about-these-things.html) admonishes us to diligently ponder *“whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable, . . . excellent, or praiseworthy.”*

+We are NOT to let someone else, some other demon CONTROL our thoughts.

+Our thoughtlife can improve after we remove any kind of mindless, out of control, hate-filled programming and instead to focus on teaching ourselves to be more curious and engaged with others in what is good and uplifting.

-Sure, trending topics have ways of injecting themselves into my life ... but I have to bring things back to my main three areas of interest.
-My three current curiosities about knowledge engineering and improvement in health-driven creativity are really just about one thing: so that I might be a better disciple of Christ are about me taking greater responsibility for developing  better open source ways *to program me ... so that we may BETTER train ourselves.*
+Sure, trending topics have ways of injecting themselves into our lives ... but we have to bring things back to our main, prioritized areas of interest.
+Your three current curiosities might be in knowledge engineering, improvement in health-driven creativity and being a better disciple of Christ.

 ## 1. Regenerative AI Knowledge Systems